pkp/pkp-docs/learning-ojs/en/authoring.md

 ![](./assets/learning-ojs-3-au-copyedits-message.png)

-Once you have read the attached file, you can respond to the copyeditor indicating an required changes or your approval.
+Once you have read the attached file, you can respond to the copyeditor indicating any required changes or your approval.

 ![](./assets/learning-ojs-3-au-copyedits-reply.png)